po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/02-Day/02-Day-LessonPlan.md

   * 🔑 We also can create our own install button, using the following:

     ```js
-    const installBtn = document.getElementById("installBtn");
+    const installBtn = document.getElementById('installBtn');
+    const textHeader = document.getElementById('textHeader');

     window.addEventListener('beforeinstallprompt', (event) => {
-        console.log('👍', 'beforeinstallprompt', event);
-        // Store the event so it can be used later.
+      event.preventDefault();
+      installBtn.style.visibility = 'visible';
+      textHeader.textContent = 'Click the button to install!';

+      installBtn.addEventListener('click', () => {
+        event.prompt();
+        installBtn.setAttribute('disabled', true);
-        window.deferredPrompt = event;
+        installBtn.textContent = 'Installed!';
-        // Remove the 'hidden' class from the install anchor tag.
-        installBtn.classList.toggle('hidden', false);
       });

-    installBtn.addEventListener('click', async () => {
-      console.log('👍', 'installBtn-clicked');
-      const promptEvent = window.deferredPrompt;
-      if (!promptEvent) {
-      return;
-      }
-      // Show the install prompt.
-      promptEvent.prompt();
-      // Show the result
-      const result = await promptEvent.userChoice;
-      console.log('👍', 'userChoice', result);
-      // Reset the deferred prompt variable, prompt() can only be used once.
-      window.deferredPrompt = null;
-      installBtn.classList.toggle('hidden', true);
     });

     window.addEventListener('appinstalled', (event) => {
+      textHeader.textContent = 'Successfully installed!';
       console.log('👍', 'appinstalled', event);
-      // Clear the prompt
-      window.deferredPrompt = null;
     });
     ```

-  * We have connected our `<a>` tag to now launch the installation prompt.

 * Open `25-Ins_Manifest/service-worker.js` in your IDE and explain the following:

-  * 🔑 For the `manifest.json` file to work, we need to have at the minimum service worker that registers, has scope, and has a fetch method in place.
+  * 🔑 For the `manifest.json` file to work, we need to have, at the minimum, a service worker that registers, has scope, and has a fetch method in place.

     ```js
     if ('serviceWorker' in navigator) {
       window.addEventListener('load', function() {
         navigator.serviceWorker.register('./service-worker.js').then(function(registration) {
           // Registration was successful
           console.log('ServiceWorker registration successful with scope: ', registration.scope);
         }, function(err) {
           // registration failed :(
           console.log('ServiceWorker registration failed: ', err);
         });
       });
     }